bndtools/bnd/maven/bnd-indexer-maven-plugin/README.md

 The output is an XML file, and a parallel gzipped version of the XML.
 When deployed to a remote repository these can be used to efficiently host an OSGi repository system.

+### The `local-index` goal

+The `local-index` goal is used to create an OSGi repository index from a folder containing bundles.
+The repository index URIs can be set relative to the bundle location.

+The `local-index` goal can be usefully combined with the `copy-dependencies` goal of the `maven-dependency-plugin`, and then the whole output released using the `maven-assembly-plugin`.

+Indexes produced using the `local-index` goal trade file size for the convenience of accessing all files at a single location, and should therfore be used with care.

 ## How do I use the `bnd-indexer-maven-plugin` in my project?